Cost Inflation Index Calculator

 Is there zero capital gains tax in 2023?
 It's unlikely that there will be zero capital gains tax in 2023 in most countries.
 Capital gains taxes are an important source of revenue for governments, and they are not typically eliminated entirely.

-See also Carcass Processing Calculator
+See also Days to Working Weeks Calculator

 What will long-term capital gains tax be in 2026?
 The long-term capital gains tax rate in 2026 will depend on future tax legislation, economic conditions, and government policies.
 It's impossible to predict with certainty.